 One of the advantages of buying something handmade is that you can find out a bit more about what goes into creating it.
 For those of you who can't visit me at one of my events to chat in person I thought it might be nice to take you on a little studio tour.
-So come and walk down the garden with me, past Pye and Biscuit the chickens, open the pale green wooden workshop door and settle down in a comfy chair while I show you around.
+So come and walk down the garden with me, the chickens, open the pale green wooden workshop door and settle down in a comfy chair while I show you around.
 Don't forget your cuppa!

 My workshop is a large wooden structure where I have a treasure trove of different glass, shells and stones I've collected over the years.

 The sheets of glass sit in neatly ordered rows according to colour or type.
 Jars in front of the window contain tiny shards of glass in shades of blue and green.